chiaraborelli/Telerilevamento/Code/Exame_.md

 #1 = forest 84 %
 #2 = disastro 16 %
 ```
 From the satellite images, it is possible to determine the percentage of vegetation present and the area affected by the eruption.
 Based on the calculation shown below, an initial post-eruption vegetation coverage of 69% was identified, which increased by 15% over the course of forty-one years — indicating a significant recovery of the surrounding ecosystem.
-Prairie Lupine is the name of the plant to reappear afte the eruption, his nutrient is nitrogen that can be catch from the air reather than from the soil.
+Prairie Lupine is the name of the plant to reappear afte the eruption, his nutrient is nitrogen that can be catch from the air rather than from the soil.

 ```r
 class = c("forest", "human")  #uso il c perché sono due elementi dello stesso vettore